aomlomics/protocols/markdown/protocol_pcr_ssu12sv5v6_mifish.md

 ### Summary

-This protocol describes steps for performing PCR for {{target_gene}} {{target_subfragment}} marker gene regions using eDNA extracted from Sterivex at NOAA's AOML.
+This protocol describes steps for performing PCR for [12S rRNA](target_gene) [V5-V6](target_subfragment) marker gene regions using eDNA extracted from Sterivex at NOAA's AOML.
 There are several optional steps at the end of the protocol including using AMPure beads to clean up PCR products.
 Some steps (e.g. PCR plate preparation, AMPure bead cleanup, sequencing plate dilutions) have been or can be optimized for use with the Opentrons OT2 robot.
 This protocol closely follows along with the following protocol: <https://www.protocols.io/view/environmental-dna-edna-12s-metabarcoding-illumina-kqdg35kqzv25/v2>.

 ### Method description and rationale